What did the SECURE Act do to change the law?

 The cost depends upon you – your assets, your family, your choices.
 Generally speaking, it will cost less to plan with a will than to plan with a living trust – at least at the drafting stage of the process.
 (It is generally more expensive to administer an estate that is will-based at the time of transition – death or disability; it is usually simpler and thus less expensive to administer a trust-based estate at the time of transition.)

-We charge a fee of $250 for the first meeting, which is applied to the cost of your plan, should you decide to move forward in the planning process.
+We charge a fee of $250 when we meet for the first time, which is applied to the cost of your plan, should you decide to move forward in the planning process.
 Overall fees will be discussed as you move forward and make decisions.

 Why is estate planning important?